EriKuroi/scandiweb-react-test/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/056063d2-823c-48eb-a2c9-d596a0f554cc/deploy-status)](https://app.netlify.com/sites/scandiweb-react-test/deploys)

-Made with React.js and webpack, no CRA, no added libraries except SCSS and PropTypes.
+Made with React.js and webpack + babel, no CRA, no added libraries except SCSS and PropTypes.
 The project is hosted on Netlify, just follow the [link](https://scandiweb-react-test.netlify.app/)

 ###This carousel component features:
 * Works for mobile and desktop devices